add to basket

 This subject is taught from the AQA board.
-You will sit two AS exams at the end of the first year and two examinations in the second year that cover the content taught over both years.
+You will sit two A Level exams at the end of your second year which will cover the content taught over both years.
 There is also a Non-Examined Assessment (coursework) that counts for 20% of your overall mark.

 A minimum of five GCSEs at grade 4 and above, including English Language and Maths.

 In the first year you will study the texts under the theme of ‘love through the ages'.